-Finally, the bottom two panels of Figure 2 show timepaths for the two less-adhered to taboos, abstention from animal protein (i.e. vegetarianism) and alcohol avoidance.
-There are pronounced increases in vegetarianism (which includes eggs, poultry and fish avoidance) among both lower- and upper-caste Hindu groups around the time of conflict, while patterns are more murky for alcohol avoidance.
+Finally, the bottom two panels of Figure 2 show timepaths for the two less-adhered to taboos, abstention from animal protein, i.e. vegetarianism, and alcohol avoidance.
+There are pronounced increases in vegetarianism among both lower- and upper-caste Hindu groups around the time of conflict, while patterns are more murky for alcohol avoidance.

 In the regression analysis we confront concerns that changes in availability or social desirability bias may be behind our findings.
 Here we simply note that such stories do not explain why beef consumption rises for Muslims and why pork consumption rises for lower-caste Hindus in times of conflict.
-And as shown in Appendix Figure B.2.2, we do not see a similar divergence in Muslim-Hindu consumption patterns for chicken and mutton that would typically be purchased at the same butchers.
+And as shown in Appendix Figure B.2.3, we do not see a similar divergence in Muslim-Hindu consumption patterns for chicken and mutton that would typically be purchased at the same butchers.